 Thearticle SpookedOutpublishedintheJune 12, 2012 edition of BANGALORE MIRROR, has evoked a strong response from a large cross-section of residents of the multi-storeyed apartment complex located near the Tower of Silence on Bellary Road.

-pied” societies in the locality.
+A letter of protest, signed by more than 200 residents of the housing complex, reached the office of the BANGALORE MIRROR earlier this week.
+It states that the apartment complex housing 874 flats is one of the “fastest occupied” societies in the locality.
 “More than 650 families have been enjoying the comforts of this serene locale for the past 30 months...
 Not a single complaint about any feeling of disturbancewithinthecommunity haseverbeen lodged with the managing committee or with our facility management,” the letter adds.

 With so many residents voicing their protest against the article, BANGALORE MIRROR feels it is only right to project the strong counterview to the view propagated by the June 12 article.
 We are duty-bound to tell our readers about the protest letter that has been signed by more than 200 residents.
+Otherwise, we would have been guilty of publishing a lop-sided story.

 However, we must add that our reporter, while writing the story, had made a sincere effort to try and get all sides of the story.
 In fact, the people who gave the story to our reporter tooareresidentsoftheapartmentcomplex.But asthey hadinsistedonanonymity,andwegave them our word, we are unable to name them.